|1||Tay Ho, Hanoi|

 |4||Long Xuyen, An Giang|

 |5||Ho Chi Minh City, Ho Chi Minh City|

 |7||Bien Hoa, Tinh Dong Nai|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Long Xuyen air is currently 5 times above the WHO annual air quality guideline value
+PM2.5 concentration in Long Xuyen is currently 5.1 times the WHO annual air quality guideline value

 Moderate 68 US AQI

 Moderate 83 US AQI